State Renewable Energy Resources

 Solar Power Purchase Agreements

 A Solar Power Purchase Agreement (SPPA) is a financial arrangement in which a third-party developer owns, operates, and maintains a photovoltaic (PV) system, and a customer hosts the system on its property and purchases the system's electric output for a predetermined period.
-EPA's Green Power Partnership has developed a Web page to provide information on SPPAs, how they are structured, and the benefits and challenges of implementing them.
+EPA's Green Power Partnership provides information on SPPAs, how they are structured, and the benefits and challenges of implementing them.

 Installed Price of Photovoltaics in the U.S.

-Tracking the Sun: The Installed Price of Residential and Non-Residential Photovoltaic Systems in the United States summarizes trends in the installed price of grid-connected PV systems in the United States.
-The present report focuses on systems installed through year-end 2015, with preliminary data for the first half of 2016.
+Tracking the Sun 10: The Installed Price of Residential and Non-Residential Photovoltaic Systems in the United States summarizes trends in the installed price of grid-connected PV systems in the United States.

 Utility-Scale Solar in the U.S.